 1. Full of Nutrients

-Turmeric possesses numerous nutrients and factors beneficial to health.
-These include vitamins, minerals, amino acids, natural oils, and phytochemicals.
+Curcuma longa possesses numerous nutrients and factors beneficial to health.
+These are vitamins, minerals, amino acids, natural oils, and phytochemicals.
 [R]

 The phytochemicals alone are what cause the amelioration of bodily functions.
 These include better functioning cell tissues, organs, and muscles.
 [R]

 The compounds will also help prevent certain diseases due to their health properties that serve to boost the functions and pick up slack where vitamins and minerals may be lacking in the body.

 Turmeric contains more than 300 components that are found naturally in the root.

 These include, but are not limited to, vitamin C, calcium, fiber, beta-carotene, iron, flavonoids, zinc, niacin, and potassium.